DHTMLX/docs-diagram/docs/line_titles/index.md

 LineTitles are available only in the default mode of Diagram/Diagram Editor (type: "default").
 :::

-TODO (check that the dataset in the snippet is updated)

 <iframe src="https://snippet.dhtmlx.com/e6zm6wh1?mode=result" frameborder="0" class="snippet_iframe" width="100%" height="650"></iframe>

 ## Creating line titles